 Tucked away in two of Aotearoa's best wine regions, their Marlborough and Central Otago estates set the standard for vineyards.
 Trust us—this isn't your average wine tasting.
 Uncover landscapes rich with stories and flavour, lovingly cared for by Kiwis nailing their craft.

 No visit to Wanaka is complete without tackling the popular Roys Peak Track.
 The zig-zag walk will take six hours as you climb to the impressive 1578-metre summit and back.
 The stepped track will take you through alpine meadows, tussock grasslands and along a staggering ridgeline.
 The pain of getting to the top is worth it for the panoramic views of Lake Wanaka, Mount Aspiring and other surrounding mountain peaks.
 Remember: the weather conditions can change rapidly—even in summer.
 Be prepared and pack warm layers.

 Take A Leap Of Faith With A Queenstown Bungy Jump

-AJ Hackett put New Zealand on the map when he launched the world’s first bungy from Queenstown’s Kawarau Bridge in 1988.
+AJ Hackett put New Zealand on the map when he launched the world’s first Bungy from Queenstown’s Kawarau Bridge in 1988.
 Experience the iconic jump for yourself by launching yourself 43 metres towards the stunning river below.
-Queenstown also has two additional bungys to choose between: the 47-metre freestyle Ledge Bungy or the scream-inducing 134-metre Nevis Bungy.
-As New Zealand’s highest bungy, the latter features an 8.5-second freefall of pure fear and adrenaline.
+Queenstown also has two additional bungees to choose between the 47-metre freestyle Ledge Bungy or the scream-inducing 134-metre Nevis Bungy.
+As New Zealand’s highest Bungy, the latter features an 8.5-second freefall of pure fear and adrenaline.
 Yikes.

 Cruise Through Milford Sound